Wicklets/wick-editor-2018/HOWTO.md

 - The exported .zip archive will contain the Wick Player bundled into an html file named `index.html`, as well as your project named `wick-project.wick`.
 - Most Flash/HTML5 game websites accept `.zip` files in this format.

-### .html file

-- `File` -> `Export HTML File`
-- HTML files can be opened by all web browsers and can play the Wick project inside.
-- HTML files can easily be embedded inside another webpage (see `Embedding Projects`)

 ### Video

 - `File` -> `Export Video`